NTMatBoiseState/FiberFit/README.md

 ## Overview
 FiberFit is a portable Python application for Mac and Windows.
-It uses computer vision to analyze 2-D 8-bit images.
-Code is hosted in a private repository on Bitbucket.
-The bulk of my work included making a Graphical User Interface (GUI) around an existing algorithm mentioned above.
-I used an Object-Oriented approach and built the application using the Model-View-Controller architectural pattern.
+It uses computer vision to analyze ligament patterns in 2-D 8-bit images.
+A results summary table (.csv) and image summary documents (.pdf) may be exported by the user.
 ## Features
 * Processes multiple images
 * Exports result of the analysis in PDF (utilizes open-source Python library) and csv